-Q. 931: PRESENCE OF OTHERS
+O. 931: PRESENCE OF OTHERS

 This is not a question to ask the respondent, but something that you answer yourself.
 Just look around and see who else is within listening distance while you are interviewing.
-If a supervisor is observing the interview, be sure to include her or him as another female or male present.
+The presence of others, even if they are a member of the survey team, can influence responses to sensitive questions like those in Q. 932.
+So if anyone, including a supervisor or fieldwork monitor is observing the interview, be sure to record her or him as another female or male present.
 Do not leave any row blank.